Thursday, May 18, 2017

-It is officially summer, which means that Bloomington is busting with tons of fun things to do outside.
+It's almost summer, which means that Bloomington is busting with tons of fun things to do outside.
 From lounging at the pool to hiking in the woods, there are probably a hundred places to get outside and enjoy the warm temperatures and natural beauty of the area.
-Our staff is pretty active so I asked the team to name their favorite places to get outside, so we can all meet up and sweat together!
+Our staff is pretty active so we've rounded up our favorites to help you plan your outdoor adventures.

-- Danielle (our new designer and bike enthusiast) - If you're looking for a place to be active outdoors in summer, the Bloomington Rail Trail is my favorite for walking, running, and biking.
+If you're looking for a place to be active outdoors in summer, the Bloomington Rail Trail is a favorite for walking, running, and biking.
 It's completely tree-lined, so it's always cool and shaded, and never overly busy.
-It connects to the B-Line, so I always like to continue my bike ride downtown for breakfast!
+It connects to the B-Line, so it's fun to continue your bike ride downtown for breakfast!
 If you're visiting and want to cruise around with the locals, check out Pedego Electric Bikes.
 They offer standard cruisers and easy to use electric bikes that will have you zipping around town in no time.
 Learn about all of Blomington's urban trails here.

-- Teal - Last year I had an epic weekend camping at the Paynetown State Recreation Area & boating on Monroe Lake.
-Cook out and chill at your campsite on a Friday night and then met friends at the Lake Monroe Boat Rental (which was a short drive from our campsite) for a day out on a pontoon party boat.
+Get ready for epic weekends of camping and boating on Monroe Lake.
+Cook out and chill at your campsite on a Friday night and then head to Lake Monroe Boat Rental (short drive from your campsite) with your crew for a day out on a pontoon party boat.
 After a long day of boating it was great not to have to drive far as we headed back to our campsite for one more night.
-I highly recommend reserving boats & campsites as far in advance as possible to get the best options, my favorite campsites are a little farther away from everyone and are close to the edge of the water.
+We highly recommend reserving boats & campsites as far in advance as possible to get the best options.
+Our favorite campsites are a little farther away from everyone and are close to the edge of the water.

-- Julie - The splash pad at Karst Farm Park is so awesome for families, with fun water features to help you cool off and a huge playground, and it's free.
-I also love Cascades Park, which also has a mega playground and some fun shaded trail that lead to a waterfall.
-And we really enjoy Griffy Lake, with tons of trails cutting through the hills and ravines, plus kayak and canoe rental for very cheap.
+The splash pad here is so awesome for families, with fun water features to help you cool off and a huge playground, and it's free.
+Cascades Park is great too with a mega playground and some fun shaded trails that lead to a waterfall.